 The template requires that you provide a Route 53 Hosted Zone or Subdomain to redirect your web sites to the LANSA Application Stacks.
-This is technically simple but it may take time to obtain the appropriate authorisations and for your DNS administrator to apply the changes.
+This is technically simple but it may take time to obtain the appropriate authorizations and for your DNS administrator to apply the changes.
 Once this is completed the step does not need to be repeated for second and subsequent stacks.
 Thereafter the LANSA Application Stack template performs all the configuration required.

 If you do not want to use a subdomain and instead use the long and cryptic AWS default names then you will need to edit the template to remove the ALIAS record creation.